leo-arch/clifm/README.md

 </a>
 </details>

-If running on Linux, [binary packages](https://software.opensuse.org//download.html?project=home%3Aarchcrack&package=clifm) are available for most major distributions.
+If running on Linux, [binary packages](https://software.opensuse.org//download.html?project=home%3Aarchcrack&package=clifm) are available for most major distributions via the OpenSUSE Build System.

-### Installing from source (Linux/BSD)
+### From source (Linux/BSD)

 **Note**: Dependencies are most likely already satisfied, but in any case consult the [dependencies section](https://github.com/leo-arch/clifm/wiki/Introduction#1-satisfy-dependencies).